 FireFactor program for the caregivers of children that have been involved in a firesetting incident or that show a great interest or curiosity about fire.
 Typically held in conjunction to the FireFactor² program, this educational course provides important information from the fire department in regards to home fire safety, warning signs for risk taking behavior as well as an opportunity to ask questions.

 The CSFD has worked to develop a robust Mental/Behavioral Health taskforce made up of area providers who specialize in working with children who have a propensity to set fires.
 We have made sure that we have providers that will service any client regardless of financial abilities.
 We are more than happy to provide you with referrals to one of these professionals.
-Contact us for more information on how to connect with our providers by calling 719-385-7376 or firstname.lastname@example.org.
+Contact us for more information on how to connect with our providers: 719-385-7376, firstname.lastname@example.org, or fill out the Program Inquiy Form.